Skip to main content

 StatusCodeDescription

-400--Invalid SPL2 query (parse error, includes suggestion)
+400--Invalid LynxFlow query (parse error, includes suggestion)

-422--Query contains unsupported commands for tail
+422--Query contains stages unsupported in live tail

 Why SSE and not WebSocket?